theodorelimx/Wise-SQL-test/github_README.md

 The analysis follows a layered diagnostic structure:

-1. **Establish the headline** — build the funnel at the monthly level to see whether anything is moving and by how much.
+1. **Establish the overall rate** — build the funnel at the monthly level to see whether anything is moving and by how much.
 2. **Localise the timing** — drop to daily granularity to find out when any movement began.
-3. **Decompose** — when the headline moves, separate rate-change from mix-change by holding each segment constant.
+3. **Decompose** — when the overall rate moves, separate rate-change from mix-change by holding each segment constant.
 4. **Find the smoking gun** — quantify the mix driver in a single number.